jettify/ml-readings/README.md

 * [Anchors: High-Precision Model-Agnostic Explanations](https://homes.cs.washington.edu/~marcotcr/aaai18.pdf) (2018) -- *Paper inntroduces a novel model-agnostic system that explains the behavior of complex models with high-precision rules called anchor.*

+* [A Unified Approach to Interpreting Model Predictions](http://papers.nips.cc/paper/7062-a-unified-approach-to-interpreting-model-predictions.pdf) (2017) -- *Paper shows that several methods in the literature used for explaining individual model predictions fall into the category of "additive feature attribution" methods.
+New kind of additive feature attribution method based on the concept of Shapely values and call the resulting explanations the SHAP values*

 ## Machine Learning In Production

 * [Data Management Challenges in Production Machine Learning](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/45a9dcf23dbdfa24dbced358f825636c58518afa.pdf) (2017) *Tutorial about data-management issues that arise in the context of machine learning pipelines deployed in production.*